mstocco/mariostoc.co/content/traininglog/20220327-ironman2022-22weeksout.md

 I feel like I was **ENJOYING IT**

 Last Saturday was a day off of SBR and this week was mostly spent on _Salt Spring Island_.

 I was originally planing on riding back to Victoria on [Monday](javascript:flick('mon');) but decided to stay with Carina through [Wednesday](javascript:flick('wed');).
-I was back on the training plan once home but I did miss 2 swims.
+I was back on the training plan once home but I did miss 2 swims and a ride this week.

 ![Booth Bay below, Maple Mountain on Vancouver Island the opposite shoreline.](/assets/jpg/IMG_4060-977x550.jpeg SALTSPRING ISLAND, BC)